LucaRickler/sfml-2d-platformer/README.md

 Written in C++ 11, using the graphics library SFML (https://www.sfml-dev.org/).

-This project implements an entity–component–system and a grid-based platformer framework.
+This project implements a Unity3D-like entity–component–system and a grid-based platformer framework.

 ## Build & install